Lokiee-001/MediXpert-Application/README.md

 # 🧠 MediXpert - AI-Based Medical Diagnostic System

-> **“In machine learning, nothing is truly wasted — every failed attempt teaches the model to succeed better.”**

 **MediXpert** is a human-friendly, AI-powered medical diagnostic web application that assists in the **detection of brain tumors, pneumonia, and bone fractures** using deep learning models.
 It simplifies the diagnostic process by providing fast, accurate, and interpretable predictions from medical images.

 ---